 Julia Child was a legend and I can only appreciate her content from what I watch online.
 I have to admit it, I even loved that movie Julia & Julia.
 Having only learned how to cook from teaching myself, I am always on the lookout for new ways to get better.
 That is how I learned how to make these perfect poached eggs.

 Julia’s tip is quite simple, yet the payoff is huge.
 All it takes is three easy resources to make it happen — a pin, a timer, and 10 seconds.

 Perfect Poached Egg every time

-This tip for perfect poached eggs from Julia Child will completely change your breakfast for the rest of your life.
-I have always loved poached eggs but only ordered them at restaurants because I didn't think I could make them.
+This tip for perfect poached eggs for your high calorie breakfast from Julia Child will completely change your breakfast for the rest of your life.
+I have always loved poached eggs but only ordered them at restaurants because I didn’t think I could make them.
 With this recipe, you will be making flawless poached eggs forever.
 You can even start impressing your family and friends.

 All you will need to make perfect poached eggs is:

 - A timer